csmsoftware/SampleDB/README.md

 SampleDB is an open-source Python/Django web application for recording the physical location of pseudo-anonymised samples, in line with the Human Tissue Act (HTA).

-Developed by [Gordon Haggart](https://github.com/ghaggart) for Imperial College London.
+Developed by Imperial College London.

 Apache 2 licence.